 3. Inadequate Focus on Developing Communication Skills

-A vast number of Indian graduates do not have good English language skills, and this is telling on their ability to find employment.
+Many Indian graduates do not have good English language skills, and this is telling on their ability to find employment.
 Many universities and colleges in the country are taking various steps such as conducting workshops to remedy the situation, yet a lot more needs to be done.

 How Can These Problems Be Resolved?